 code.zip

+My posts

+KNN goes flat when it goes out of range, so you're very likely seeing indicators outside of what it has ever seen before in your last 73 days.
+Make sure you normalize the indicators and that shouldn't happen.

 Getting started

 I missed the step to add the price back to trainY and predY before graphing.
 I was also graphing test and train values before, so the dates were way off.